danieldiamond/gitlab-analytics/README.md

 ## How to use

 The BizOps project consists two key components:
-1. A SQL based data store, for example [PostgreSQL](https://www.postgresql.org/) or [BigQuery](https://cloud.google.com/bigquery/).
+1. A SQL based data store, for example [PostgreSQL](https://www.postgresql.org/) or [Cloud SQL](https://cloud.google.com/sql/).
 We recommend using Postgres for [review apps](https://about.gitlab.com/features/review-apps/) and a more durable and scalable service for production.
 1. The [`extract`](#extract-container) container, which will run on a [scheduled CI job](https://docs.gitlab.com/ce/user/project/pipelines/schedules.html) to refresh the data warehouse from the configured sources.

 As development progresses, additional documentation on getting started along with example configuration and CI scripts will become available.